ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 - Common infrastructure like Phones, Messaging, Collaboration etc.
 - User Management & Provisioning - New accounts, disabling leavers accounts, new Laptops, Desktops, etc
-- Common tech facilities - Printers, Meeting rooms etc
+- Common tech facilities - Printers, Meeting rooms etc.
 - Infrastructure support and maintenance - the servers that these business systems run on for example.
 - Legacy, big package support

-I think a LOT of these responsiblities will go away eventually.
+I think a LOT of these responsibilities will go away eventually.

 #### Phones, Messaging, and Collaboration